igorkll/syslbuild/README.md

 * the ability to specify changes for kernel config parameters directly in the builditem of the kernel build
 * exporting the resulting kernel config when building the kernel
 * execution of arbitrary scripts in the system's chroot, with qemu-static support for execution during assembly for a different architecture
+* support for the operation (packing and unpacking) of initramfs with a multiblock structure

 ## project example
 ```json